 Buy the Travel Deal First, Then Figure Out Why You Want To Go There

 Clark’s #1 rule of cheap travel is something a lot of people aren’t willing to do.
 But for him, it’s a no-brainer.

 “It’s really pretty simple: I don’t pick a destination that I have to go to.
 I wait for a deal somewhere, buy the deal and then figure out why I want to go there,” he says.

 “By following that simple rule, I’ve been able to visit every continent except Antarctica and every state except North Dakota.
 And I’ve done it all on a dime.”

 If you want to be like Clark, you can use Kayak Explore.
 You select how much you’re willing to pay, and then available destinations in your price range pop up on a world map.

-Clark’s secret for getting the cheapest rental car rates start with booking a vehicle at the time he books air travel.
-Then one week before the trip, he checks the rates again to see if he can grab a better deal at a lower price.
+Clark’s secret for getting the cheapest rental car rates starts with booking a vehicle at the same time he books his air travel.
+Then, about a week before the trip, he checks the rates again to see if he can grab a better deal at a lower price.